Enhanced vegetation management work to reduce wildfire risks

-- We will continue to meet important state vegetation and fire safety standards through routine vegetation management work, which require clearances of 4 feet around power lines in high fire-threat areas, with recommended minimum clearances of 12 feet or more at time of prune to ensure compliance year-round.
+- Our compliance work involves meeting important state vegetation and fire safety standards, which require clearances of 4 feet around powerlines in high fire-threat areas, with recommended minimum clearances of 12 feet or more at time of prune to ensure compliance year-round.

-- We will continue to remove hazardous vegetation such as dead or dying trees that pose a potential risk to the lines and prune vegetation around lower voltage secondary lines to prevent damage, when needed.
+- Cut down hazardous vegetation such as dead, diseased, defective or dying trees that pose a potential risk to the lines or equipment on a yearly basis

-- We will also evaluate the condition of trees that may need to be addressed if they are tall enough to strike the lines.
+- Evaluate the condition of trees that may need to be addressed if they are tall enough to strike the lines or equipment

 Will PG&E Remove the Wood Debris Generated As Part Of This Work?

 - Customers who would like us to remove the wood debris from this work will receive a Request for Wood Management form at the time of inspection.

 - Completed forms will need to be returned to the safety inspector or emailed to firstname.lastname@example.org prior to the tree work beginning.

-- Once we receive a signed request form and the tree work is complete, wood debris removal can begin within a few weeks, depending on weather, access or other schedule constraints.
+- Once we receive a signed request form and the tree work is complete, we plan to begin wood debris removal within a few weeks, depending on weather, access or other schedule constraints.